0catalin/temePOO/README.md

 # GwentStone Lite
+Disclaimer!
+This README was initially created by the author and later enhanced by AI to improve clarity and structure.
 ## Description
 GwentStone Lite is a strategic card game where two players compete by deploying cards on a battleground.
 Each player has a hero, and when a hero’s health reaches zero, the respective player loses the game.
 The gameplay includes the following stages: